abhinavjp/GenericRepositoryScaffolder/README.md

  4. Thats it!
 All files are automatically generated!

 ## How to start after installing
 Perform the steps mentioned below on the service you need to use the repository.
 Include the namespace of structuremap as below:
 ```
-using static <StructureMapNamespace>.StructureMapConfigurator;
+using static Your_StructureMap_Namespace_Created_By_Scaffolder.StructureMapConfigurator;
 ```

 Also there is a need for `StructureMap.Pipeline` namespace used when a parameterized constructor is in use and hence also include that namespace: